CQC factual accuracy challenge

-At this stage, it is vital that providers make detailed and supported challenges to any findings within the draft report that are not accurate or consistent with the CQC’s assessment framework and guidance.
+At this stage, it is important that providers make detailed and supported challenges to any findings within the draft report that are not accurate or consistent with the CQC’s assessment framework and guidance.
 However, it is important to note that, for a challenge to stand any prospect of being successful, it must be supported by clear documentary evidence, which was available to the inspectors on the day of the inspection.
 Where evidence is relied on, providers should ensure that they direct the CQC to the specific page or part of the document which supports the point made.

 Evidence which was not available on the day of the inspection, but that demonstrates any action taken since the inspection to address any concerns raised, can also be submitted at this stage.
 Whilst the CQC can amend the report to reflect this new information, it will not usually form part of the CQC’s decision in relation to their final judgements or ratings, except in exceptional circumstances.